microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/domain-forcedelete.md

 * If the number of objects to be renamed is greater than 1000, an error is returned.

-* If one of the `applications` to be renamed is a multi-tenant app, an error is returned.
+* If one of the `applications` to be renamed is a multitenant app, an error is returned.

-After the domain deletion completes, API operations for the deleted domain will return a HTTP 404 status code.
+After the domain deletion completes, API operations for the deleted domain will return an HTTP 404 status code.
 To verify deletion of a domain, you can perform a [get domain](domain-get.md) operation.

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]